temparus/AdvancedRecyclerView/README.md

 ## Usage

-You can use the HeaderRecyclerView the same way as you would use Google's RecyclerView.
+You can use the AdvancedRecyclerView the same way as you would use Google's RecyclerView.

-To use the advanced functionality of the HeaderRecyclerView, you should extend your Adapter from the BaseAdapter of this library.
+To use the advanced functionality of the AdvancedRecyclerView, you should extend your Adapter from the BaseAdapter of this library.

 You can find a working example in the ```sample``` directory of this repository.